FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/twologins.png" alt="The login screen when SSO has first been enabled." class="img-fluid" figure=false %}

+Enter the username and password for the user you created when configuring FusionAuth.
 Success!
-You should now see a normal nodebb homepage where they can interact with the others on the forum.
+You should now see the nodebb homepage.

 ## Disallowing local login

-The next question is, should you [turn off local login and registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration)?
+Now, should you [turn off local login](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration)?
 Doing so means that all user authentication will be routed through your SSO server.

 It depends on your use case.
 If you have existing users in your forum, you might want to allow them to continue to use the username and password they are familiar with.
 But if you're starting with a fresh installation, I can't think of any reason to leave local login enabled.
-In either case, you should turn off local registration.

 If you do leave local login turned on, your users will see both options when the click the 'login' link, as we did above.

+In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) as the whole point of this exercise is to keep a master user list in one location.

-If on the other hand you disallow local logins, when you click on the login link, you are directed straight to the SSO server page.
+If, on the other hand, you disallow local logins, when you click on the login link, you are directed straight to the SSO server page as seen below (this should look familiar, as you saw it when you signed in above after clicking the image under "Alternate Logins"):

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/onelogin.png" alt="The login screen after local login has been disabled." class="img-fluid" figure=false %}

-Note that turning off local registration doesn't mean that people can't modify their profile.
-They absolutely can.
+This is a better user experience, so turning off local login is recommended.
+Note that turning off local login and registration doesn't mean that people can't modify their profile.
+They absolutely can, as you can see from this nodebb profile edit screen.

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/editprofile.png" alt="A user editing their profile." class="img-fluid" figure=false %}